dimasmr/FlightYokeSystem/README.md

 # FlightYokeSystem
 Logitech/Saitek Flight Yoke System joystick interface using SDL2 API in Linux. **This requires SDL API in Linux.
 For Windows, see the main branch of this repository.
-No Simulink/CMEX S-Function implementation**.
+This linux branch has no Simulink/CMEX S-Function implementation**.
 Developed on the basis of the samples shown in https://github.com/meleu/jstest-sdl.